christina-ml/student-app-frontend-nw-2023/README.md

 For KEYS: Use the ID for a key, not the indexes from the .map()

+### after lifting state up, todo: make expand all collapse all buttons
+Clicking the button should open everyone's cards
+- Update the state so all ids are in the array Clicking again should close everyone's cards
+- Update the state so no ids are in the araay

 # STEPS 2-5-23
 show/hide
 1. craete the expanded state